 “Five went up, four came down.
 Find me.”

 With that, she let me go.
 I fell backwards into my chair so hard that it slid back several inches.
 My flailing arms had caught the can of Coke and sent a fan of the sweet drink across the table.
-Through it all, Mrs Paige just sat there, smiling her broken smile.
+Through it all, Mrs. Paige just sat there, smiling her broken smile.
 I gathered my things and fled.

 Find me.
 Not find my daughter.
 Find me.
 The Paige household was a faint outline in the distance, but words echoed in my head.
 Just who had I been speaking to?
 Malinda had grown up in a household where violence was as common and unpredictable as the storms we got in the mountains.
 She’d spent most of her time in school on drugs or with a growing number of young men.
 She was scarred, broken.
 Five people went up somewhere.
 Malinda.
 Shane.
 Jimmy.
-They were two of her favourites, according to her diary.
-There were two more above them in her list.
+They were two of her favorites, according to her diary.
+There were two more above them on her list.
 Cliff.
 Lucas.
 Another pair of golden boys.
 Tall, sporty, just the way she liked them.
 It had to be the five of them.
 Things were falling together, piece by horrific piece.

 But still nothing to take to the cops.
 Not good enough to speak to Cliff and Lucas.
-Mrs Paige was right.
+Mrs. Paige was right.
 I had to find Malinda.